eltonarunga/Stylo/README.md

 ## ✨ Features

+-   **User Authentication**: A mock sign-in flow to demonstrate a complete app structure.
--   **AI-Powered Headshot Generation**: Utilizes the `gemini-2.5-flash-image-preview` model to intelligently edit your photo.
+-   **AI-Powered Headshot Generation**: Utilizes the `gemini-2.5-flash-image` model to intelligently edit your photo.
 -   **Multiple Clothing Styles**: Choose from a curated list of professional and casual clothing options.
 -   **Customizable Backgrounds**: Select from studio backdrops, office environments, cityscapes, and more.
 -   **Selectable Aspect Ratios**: Generate images in square (1:1), portrait (3:4), or story (9:16) formats.